Toronto History: A Quick Trip Down Memory Lane

-It was believed that Etienne Brule was the first one to reach Toronto area, but scholars are questioning whether Brule really reached the Lake Ontario at Toronto.
-As Europeans settle in the area, with the French establishing a trading post on Humber River, many changes took place.
+It was believed that Etienne Brule was the first one to reach the Toronto area, but scholars are questioning whether Brule really reached the Lake Ontario at Toronto.
+As Europeans settled in the area, with the French establishing a trading post on Humber River, many changes took place.
 Until 1759, Fort Rouille or popularly called Fort Toronto served as a trading post.
-During that time, the French were locked in protracted war with British to decide as to what imperial power will have the upper hand in dividing up global colonial interests.
+During that time, the French were locked in a protracted war with the British to decide as to what imperial power will have the upper hand in dividing up global colonial interests.
 The French retreated from most of inland North America by 1759.
-Before they retreat from Fort Rouille, they burned down the fort to the ground instead of making it fall to the hands of the English.
+Before they retreat from Fort Rouille, they burned down the fort to the ground instead of making it fall into the hands of the English.

 Take Over of the British

 The Treaty of Paris in 1763 formalized the end of French control of the places now known as Ontario and Toronto, making the start of English domination.
 In the next few decades, Toronto’s fate was largely decided by the events that took place south of great lakes in American Colonies.